 Here's the final results of the summer blockbuster contest announced about four months ago.
 To remind you, the point of the contest was to predict how well six big summer movies would do, and to choose the film not on that list that would do the best.
 The six films I chose and their final grosses were -

-This year, 40 people entered the contest, the biggest pool so far.
+This year, 30 people entered the contest, down from 40 last year.

 Here are the complete results, in increasing point order: